j4v3l/frostflake/README.md

 `modules/hardware/gpu.nix` exposes `hardware.gpu.profile = "nvidia" | "intel" | "vm" | "none"`.
 Each host imports the module and sets the profile, so swapping drivers is as simple as changing that string.

-Ollama’s acceleration is configured per host (`services.ollama.acceleration`).
-Avalanche uses `"cuda"` to match the RTX 5070 Ti; other machines leave it `false` for CPU-only inference.
-There is no separate `ollama-cuda` package—just flip the acceleration mode if the GPU supports CUDA/ROCm/Vulkan.
+AI tooling now lives in `modules/system/ai.nix` behind `frostflake.ai.enable` (default on x86_64 + macOS).
+Per-host acceleration is set via `frostflake.ai.ollama.acceleration` (e.g., `"cuda"`, `"rocm"`, or `false` for CPU-only).
+There is no separate `ollama-cuda` package—just flip the acceleration mode if the GPU supports CUDA/ROCm/Vulkan, or set `frostflake.ai.enable = false;` to drop AI services and apps entirely.

 ## Desktop selection